-The VDOE will determine timelines for upcoming review cycles.
-Approved programs do not need to be rereviewed unless the publisher has updated the previously approved program or the Standards of Learning have changed.
+The VDOE will engage in a review of new instructional programs every two years.
+Approved programs do not need to be re-reviewed unless the publisher has updated the previously approved program, or the Standards of Learning have changed.
 School divisions that adopt programs from the VDOE's Approved Program Guides can continue to use the approved programs without purchasing updated editions.